More Thoughts

 These three can be viewed as a stool with three legs- it cannot stand if one is absent.
 Morality helps clear the mind of obstacles.
 Wisdom includes understanding and realizing our innate nature- unborn and undying- “birth” and “death” are mental constructs of unending changes in the universe- when we are attached to our sense of self and other things our innate nature is obscured.

-2) No self- no independent "self," "we" are fluid extensions of the mater and energy of the universe
+2) No self- no permanent, independent "self," "we" are fluid extensions of the matter and energy of the universe

 3) Nirvana- extinction of all notions and ideas, when we are "free from notions and concepts, including the concept of permanence and impermanence, we arrive at freedom from suffering and fear- this is nirvana, the kingdom of God."